Actindo-AG/Documentation/Channels/UserInterface/02c_SemiAutomaticMapping.md

 ![Semi automatic mapping](../../Assets/Screenshots/Channels/Offers/SemiAutomaticMapping/SemiAutomaticMapping.png "[Semi automatic mapping]")

+[comment]: <> (screenshot anpassen/anonymisieren?)

 **Semi-automatic changes awaiting confirmation**

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
     Click this button to update the list of offers awaiting confirmation.

 - *VIEW*
     Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 Click the ![Points](../../Assets/Icons/Points01.png "[Points]") (Points) button to the right of the *VIEW* drop-down list to display the context menu and create a view.